-Initially, I bought the idea of willpower, after all, with psychological studies that showed that the environment shapes behavior, as opposed to willpower.
-However, I, later on, bought into the argument of childhood development: The Freudian approach.
+Initially, I bought the idea of willpower, after all, with psychological studies that showed that the environment shapes behaviour, as opposed to willpower.
+However, I, later on, bought into the argument of childhood development: the Freudian approach.

 I’ll argue that high performance boils down to multiple variables, from the environment and your childhood experiences.
 I’ll also argue that self-esteem is a key fundamental of all high-performance behavior.
 Your behaviour boils down to one’s self-esteem.
 How much you believe you’re worth, deep down.
 Self-esteem leads to courage and eventually leads to an expanded life.

-If you believe you’re worth it, you’ll have higher expectations of both of yourself, and others, you’ll have high boundaries, you do not take shit from anybody, including yourself.
+If you believe you’re worth it, you’ll have higher expectations of both of yourself, and others, you’ll have stronger boundaries, you do not take shit from anybody, including yourself.

 The student who believes he’s smart is going to put in the work, whether he’s really actually smart or not.
 I found that to be true in my short Summer stint at Berkeley.
 I traditionally wasn’t a good student in Singapore.
-However, for someone reason, because I had the freedom to flex my identity in another culture.
+However, for someone reason, because I had the freedom to explore another aspect of my identity in another culture.
 I ended up performing academically.

-In my entrepreneurial career, I quadrupled my price overnight, that’s because I believed that my product and service is worth that price.
+In my entrepreneurial career, I quadrupled my price point overnight, that’s because I believed that my product and service was worth that price.
 Yet, it sold.
 Of course.
-However, a higher price comes higher pressure, intensity and a willingness to make it work.
-It goes to show that a of our decisions and success in life is based on self-esteem.
+Yes, a higher price comes higher pressure, intensity and a willingness to make it work.
+It goes to demonstrate that a of our decisions and success in life is based on self-esteem.

 The sense of efficacy is defined by an individual choosing his goals and action.
 That one has to be right in the conclusions one draws and choices and make.
 However, not demanding or expecting omniscience or infallibility.